tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 ### What is Static Analysis

-The counterpart of **runtime**, would be **static**.
+The counterpart of **runtime** would be **static**.
 It just means that the code is not being executed.
 It's treated just as a text file containing code.

-In many cases, "static" is used when saying **Static Analysis**, **Static Checking**, **Static Type Checking**, etc. It refers to tools that understand the rules of the **Python** Programming Language and that can analyze the code, but that don't execute the code itself.
+In many cases, "static" is used when saying **Static Analysis**, **Static Checking**, **Static Type Checking**, etc. It refers to tools that understand the rules of the **Python** Programming Language and that can analyze the code, but that doesn't execute the code itself.

 These tools for **static analysis** can check if the code is following the rules correctly, checking that the code is valid, providing autocompletion, and other features.
 When you are editing code and your editor shows a squiggly red line with an error somewhere, that is **static analysis**.